 Meditation plays an important role in many religions and spiritual traditions, and has always been practiced everywhere, from ancient times until the present day.

-It is much more than just a technique for relaxing the body, as some people think.
-In its higher forms, it leads to inner peace and happiness, and to spiritual awakening and enlightenment.
+It is not only a technique for relaxing the body.
+Tt can also lead to inner peace, happiness, spiritual awakening and enlightenment.

-There are many forms, techniques and traditions, which are practiced and followed for various reasons and aims, for relaxation and health, for mental mastery, and for gaining inner peace.
+There are many forms, techniques and traditions, which people practice for various reasons and aims, such as for relaxation, mental mastery, and for inner peace.
 Some, practice it for the purpose of attaining spiritual awakening and enlightenment.

 The Benefits of Meditation